domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/mosp.rst

 The argument :code:`f_operator` takes an instance of :class:`~didppy.FOperator` to specify the form of the cost expression.
 Because we take the maximum, we use :attr:`~didppy.FOperator.Max`.
-The default value is :attr:`~didppy.FOperator.Plus`, which means that the cost expression is in the form of addition.
+The default value is :attr:`~didppy.FOperator.Plus`, which means that the cost expression is in the form of the addition.

-:class:`~didppy.CABS` and other path-finding based solvers can handle the product and minimum
+:class:`~didppy.CABS` and other path-finding based solvers can handle the product and minimum as well if we use :attr:`~didppy.FOperator.Product` and :attr:`~didppy.FOperator.Min` for :code:`f_operator`, respectively.

 If we use the most generic (but potentially inefficient) solver, :class:`~didppy.ForwardRecursion`, we do not need such a configuration.